kuroxx/kuroxx/README.md

 ### Hello 👋

-😃 I am Anni, a full-stack developer with a background in Computer Vision with a passion for using technology to ✨ make life more accessible & efficient ✨.
+🚀 Hi, I'm Anni, a full-stack developer with a background in Computer Vision.
+Passionate about using technology to ✨ make life more accessible & efficient ✨.

 🎓 Graduated 2019 BSc Business Computing & Entrepreneurship @ Goldsmiths, University of London.